cmb69/advancedform_xh/README.md

 Cai](http://www.doublejdesign.co.uk/).
 Many thanks for releasing it under CC BY-ND.

-This plugin uses free applications icons from [Aha-Soft](http://www.aha-soft.com/).
-Many thanks for making these icons freely available.

 Many thanks to the community at the [CMSimple\_XH forum](http://cmsimpleforum.com/) for tips, suggestions and testing.
 Especially, I want to thank Tata for having the idea to let